aman2025/xmen.copilot/docs/json-file-upload-feature.md

 - File content is formatted and appended to message content

 #### ChatInput Component (`components/copilot/ChatInput.jsx`)
-- Added file input handling with validation
+- Added multi-format file input handling with validation
 - Implemented UI for file attachment and management
 - Added error handling and user feedback
+- Integrated with file parser utility for format-specific parsing

+#### File Parser Utility (`utils/fileParser.js`)
+- Handles parsing of JSON, YAML, and XML formats
+- Provides format validation and error handling
+- Supports async parsing for YAML files
+- Includes utility functions for format checking

 ## File Format

-Attached JSON files are processed and included in the message context as follows:
+Attached files are processed and included in the message context as follows:

 ```
 User message content